bw0rth/pync/docs/source/usage/port-scanning.rst

 =============

 .. warning::
-   | * Please DO NOT scan machines without
+   | - Please DO NOT scan machines without permission.
-       the owners permission first.

 Sometimes it's useful to know which ports are open and what services a target machine is running.